Cyfrin/solidity-by-example.github.io/src/pages/hacks/hiding-malicious-code-with-external-contract/index.md

 ### Vulnerability

-In Solidity, any address can be casted into specific contract, even if the contract at the address is not the one being casted.
+In Solidity, any address can be cast into specific contract, even if the contract at the address is not the one being cast.

 This can be exploited to hide malicious code.
 Let's see how.